Night's End: Reception

-The film has a 45% rating on Rotten Tomatoes based on 29 reviews.
+On the review aggregator website Rotten Tomatoes, 48% of 27 critics' reviews are positive.
+The website's consensus reads: "Flashes of suspense hint at the horror movie it might have been, but Night's End is ultimately too dull and repetitious to recommend."
+On Metacritic, the film has a weighted average score of 49 out of 100 based on 6 critics, which the site labels as "mixed or average" reviews.
 Peter Sobczynski of RogerEbert.com awarded the film two stars.
 Jude Dry of IndieWire graded the film a B−.

 Noel Murray of the Los Angeles Times gave the film a mixed review and wrote, "Night's End takes a bit too long to build up momentum.
 However, Neveu’s plot really comes together in the final 20 minutes..."

 Cassandra Clarke of Comic Book Resources gave the film a negative review and wrote, "Night's End brings a lot of intriguing ideas to the surface around the strange powers of isolation but it ultimately doesn't stick its landing."

 Matt Donato of IGN gave the film a positive review and wrote, "At its worst, Night's End exists as an easily digestible if less filling menu option for horror fans.
 Geno Walker delivers a strong-enough leading performance..."

 Shelagh Rowan-Legg of Screen Anarchy gave the film a negative review and wrote, "Night's End is the kind of intimate horror that, arguably, could only be made since we have had a better understanding of what it means to be physically isolated and technically connected at the same time."

 Martin Unsworth of Starburst also gave the film a negative review and wrote, "There’s an interesting concept in Brett Neveu’s script, but it would have likely worked better as a longer short than a feature."